 - According to the Institute of Public Health, 59 per cent of water supplied to Bangalore is not potable.
 The water from borewells and pipes (Cauvery) contain 8.4 per cent and 19 per cent of E. Coli bacteria respectively.

 - Of the 937 lakes (as per old revenue records), less than 200 lakes are “live lakes”.

 Only citizens of Bangalore can save the city

 There are several resident welfare associations in Bangalore which are working hard to keep their locality clean.
 NGOs like United Way of Bengaluru are doing a great job in reviving lakes.
 But these efforts are not enough because there are too many powerful people who want to encroach our natural resources.

 If things continue this way real estate market in Bangalore will take a beating.

 I have always believed in imparting the importance of cleanliness and environment early in school.
 An investment in students will show good results in a decade.

-In spite of all these problems Bangalore is still the favorite city for startups, IT, internet & mobile companies.
+In spite of all these problems, Bangalore is still the favourite city for startups, IT, internet & mobile companies.
 This is mainly due to the weather and local people being very welcoming to people from any part of the world.